vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercise-with-history.md

 calluses in the areas where I'm trying to grip hard.
 These are pretty harmless, but I still need to keep this in mind.

+### Reasons for skipping

+* **Sickness or recent medical treatment**: See similar explanation for jogging.

+* **Preemptive break to relax and conserve energy**: See similar explanation for jogging.

+* **Hand injury**: If I have a cut on one of the hands, I want to skip the hand gripper exercises for that hand to avoid putting stress on the cut.

+* **Preemptive break to improve hand appearance**: If there are particular reasons I really care about having good hands, I might take a break from the hand gripper (or at least the 150 lb hand gripper).

 ## History

 ### Initial purchase on 2023-07-05